asourlas/axart.github.io/README.md

 `genre:trap type:beat_loop density:high intensity:high group:1 step:0 track:4 offset:0 velocity:84 step:4 etc.`

 ## On-device processing
 All AI processing in AutoBeat is done on-device.
-This became possible by using **ggml** (G. Gerganov et al.), a tensor library for machine learning to enable large models and high performance on commodity hardware (https://ggml.ai).
+This became possible by using **ggml** (G. Gerganov et al.), a great tensor library for machine learning to enable large models and high performance on commodity hardware (https://ggml.ai).

-We used the library's GPT-2 example as a starting point and, after some refactoring, we added it to the plugin code.
-The beat generation process (aka _inference_ in AI jargon) runs in its separate background thread so that it does not block the plugin's workflow.
+We used the library's GPT-2 example as a starting point and, after some refactoring and tweaking (and caffeine), we managed to add it to the plugin code.
+The beat generation process (aka _inference_ in AI jargon) runs on a background thread so that it does not block the plugin's workflow.
 When the user clicks on the generate button, a prompt is constructed and encoded from the parameters (genre, group/tracks, density, intensity) and then is fed into the model.
 Once the model is done processing and the output is collected, it is decoded into music events and passed on to the audio engine.

 Tokenization of the data set - the MIDI data have to be converted to a format that GPT-2 can interpret.